-Proof. (see also Argument from Ignorance) A fallacy that challenges opponents to disprove
+Proof.
+A classic fallacy of logos that challenges an opponent to disprove

-a claim, rather than asking the person making the claim to defend his/her
+a controversial claim rather than asking the person making the claim to defend his/her

 own argument.
 E.g., "Space-aliens are

-everywhere among us, even here on campus, masquerading as true humans!
+everywhere among us masquerading as true humans, even right here on campus!
 I dare you prove it isn't so!

 See?
 You can't!
-That means you have to accept that what I say is true."
+You admit it!
+That means what I say has to be true."
+See

 Slope (also, the Domino Theory): The common fallacy that "one thing inevitably leads to another."
 E.g.,

-another, and soon enough you'll be pregnant and end up spending your
+another and next thing you know you'll be pregnant and end up spending your

-life on welfare living in the projects," or "If we cut and run in Iraq
+life on welfare living in the Projects," or "If we close Gitmo one

 See also, "Lying with Statistics."